ACM RECYCLING SERVICE

 - +44 (0)3301 75 75 07

-Exclusively partnered with Recyclapak, PCS can now offer a closed-loop recycling solution for Aluminium Composite Materials (ACM) in the UK and Ireland, ensuring 100% of waste from ACMs are diverted from landfill.
+Exclusively partnered with Pro Composite Recycling, PCS can now offer a closed-loop recycling solution for Aluminium Composite Materials (ACM) in the UK and Ireland, ensuring 100% of waste from ACMs are diverted from landfill.

 Waste ACMs are typically difficult to recycle and usually end up in landfill.
 With the extensive removal and replacement of cladding across the UK, waste ACMs are becoming a significant problem for landfill, with the alternative to ship it overseas.

-Working with Recyclapak’s processing facility in Telford, we can process your waste ACMs by separating the layers into aluminium and polyethylene (PE) ready for use in future manufacturing.
+Working with Pro Composite Recycling’s processing facility in Dudley, we can process your waste ACMs by separating the layers into aluminium and polyethylene (PE) ready for use in future manufacturing.

 This process diverts 100% of waste material from landfill.

-Our partnership with Recyclapak now provides our clients with a unique opportunity in the UK to ensure waste from fabricated ACM materials and any ACM cladding removed deemed as unsuitable can now be effectively recycled in the UK’s first closed-loop recycling solutions.
+Our partnership with PCR now provides our clients with a unique opportunity in the UK to ensure waste from fabricated ACM materials and any ACM cladding removed deemed as unsuitable can now be effectively recycled in the UK’s first closed-loop recycling solution.

 The recycling process: